Jiayixu17/jiayi.github.io/awards.md

 <br>

 These two projects originated from the National Natural Science Foundation of China (NSFC) project **"Dynamic Adaptation Mechanisms between Platforms and Enterprises in E-commerce Ecosystems: A Study of Complex Adaptation Perspectives"**.
-In addition, I am also involved in the **"Policy Intelligence"** project during February and June 2023 in this lab, which aims to explore the relationship between national policies and the responses of listed companies using text mining and econometrics.
+In addition, I am also involved in the **"Policy Intelligence"** project during February and May 2023 in this lab, which aims to explore the relationship between national policies and the responses of listed companies using text mining and econometrics.

 <br>